saisurag/IRL2Grid-checkpoints/README.md

 Supervisor: Dr. Francesco Leofante

-With the exception of the original teacher PPO oracles, the original code repository excludes '*.tar' through its '.gitignore', in consideration of storage.
+With the exception of the original teacher PPO oracles, the original code repository excludes `*.tar` through its `.gitignore`, in consideration of storage.
 Instead, all trained .tar checkpoints are provided in this repository.
 They can also be downloaded via the following Google Drive link:

       https://drive.google.com/file/d/1Pb0b8U6JRertQdG9igteh-RTTkOoG417/view?usp=drive_link

-Every file is a PyTorch archive written by 'common/checkpoint.py' and read by 'honest_eval_any.py'.
+Every file is a PyTorch archive written by `common/checkpoint.py` and read by `honest_eval_any.py`.

 ## Layout

 The tree mirrors the code repository; every run occupies the same path in both repositories.
 In IRL2Grid, the directory holds the logs and visualisations, whereas this repository holds the .tar archive.
-All contents are available under 'IRL2Grid-checkpoints/'.
+All contents are available under `IRL2Grid-checkpoints/`.

     IRL2Grid-checkpoints/
         checkpoints/    the PPO teachers every reported result distils from